Can I Still Make A Will Whilst In Lockdown?

 In order for the sector to continue producing Wills, many practitioners have used innovative solutions.
 Wills have been witnessed in gardens by neighbours, in empty car parks and even ‘drive-thru’ style Wills signings have taken place.

 How can I comply with government advice and make a valid Will?

 Testators should ensure that witnesses remain at least two metres from the testator and other witnesses and make sure that separate pens are used to sign the document.

 Before this stage, the sector has embraced video technology as a way for the legal practitioner to make sure the testator has the mental capacity to make the Will and to understand whether the Will request is being made without undue influence.

 This will also be a key opportunity to use technology to ensure the testator’s final express wishes are considered and documented.

 Whilst the approaches in creating a valid Will are much changed at present, the process remains the same and we remain dedicated in ensuring virus-based restrictions do not prevent such an important document from being written.

 Where there’s a will, there’s a way.

 And with Web-Cam Wills from E.L.M.
 Legal Services we’re here to make sure your estate planning is as smooth as possible.
-Call us today on 0800 019 4557 or set up a FREE Meet & Greet appointment to discuss your options online via our Web-Cam Wills Portal here.
+Call us now on 0117 952 0698 or Make A Free Will Enquiry and we will discuss your current circumstances with you and explain all available options available to you.